Airbus H1 profit rises, takes new A400M charge

 PARIS Airbus Group (AIR.PA) surprised investors with a strong second-quarter rise in earnings, pushing its shares up as much as five percent as lucrative jetliner deliveries outshone more bad news for the A400M military transporter.

-Quarterly operating profit before one-off items jumped 15 percent to 1.23 billion euros ($1 billion), with gains of at least 20 percent in jetliner and helicopter profits masking a 159 million euro loss in defense and space.
+Quarterly operating profit before one-off items jumped 15 percent to 1.23 billion euros, with gains of at least 20 percent in jetliner and helicopter profits masking a 159 million euro loss in defence and space.

 Analysts polled by Reuters had expected operating profit of 1.06 billion euros.